yunuskorkmaz/docs.tr-tr/docs/framework/unmanaged-api/diagnostics/isymunmanagedmethod-getparameters-method.md

 ## <a name="parameters"></a>Parametreler
  `cParams`
- [in] Boyutu `params` dizisi.
+ [in] The size of the `params` array.

  `pcParams`
- [in] Bir işaretçi bir `ULONG32` parametreleri içermesi için gerekli arabellek boyutunu alır.
+ [in] A pointer to a `ULONG32` that receives the size of the buffer that is required to contain the parameters.

  `params`
- [out] Parametreleri alan arabellek için işaretçi.
+ [out] A pointer to the buffer that receives the parameters.

 ## <a name="return-value"></a>Dönüş Değeri
- Yöntem başarılı olursa S_OK; Aksi takdirde, E_FAIL veya başka bir hata kodu.
+ S_OK if the method succeeds; otherwise, E_FAIL or some other error code.

 ## <a name="requirements"></a>Gereksinimler
- **Üst bilgi:** CorSym.idl, CorSym.h
+ **Header:** CorSym.idl, CorSym.h

 ## <a name="see-also"></a>Ayrıca bkz.